 Discharge of winery waste is an activity subject to the California Water Code (Water Code).
-Discharge of winery waste without authorization is a violation of the Water Code because winery waste is a waste as defined by Water Code section 13050(d) and the discharge of winery waste can affect the quality of waters of the state (Water Code, section 13260(a)).
+Discharge of winery waste without WDRs or a waiver of WDRs is a violation of the Water Code because winery waste is a waste as defined by Water Code section 13050(d) and the discharge of winery waste can affect the quality of waters of the state (Water Code, section 13260(a)).

 Pursuant to Water Code, section 13260(a), any person discharging waste or proposing to discharge waste within a region, other than to a community sewer system, that could affect the quality of the waters of the state, must file a report of waste discharge (ROWD) to obtain coverage under WDRs or a waiver of WDRs.
-"Waste" is defined in Water Code, section 13050(d).

 Pursuant to Water Code, section 13263(i), the State Water Board may prescribe general WDRs for a category of discharges if the discharges are produced by the same or similar operations, involve the same or similar types of waste, require the same or similar treatment standards, and are more appropriately regulated under general WDRs than individual WDRs.
 Discharges to land from winery process water and waste treatment and disposal systems have certain common characteristics, such as similar constituents, concentrations of constituents, and disposal techniques, and they require the same or similar treatment standards.
 These types of discharges are more appropriately regulated under general WDRs.

-Pursuant to Water Code, section 13267, Dischargers may be required to furnish, under penalty of perjury, technical or monitoring program reports as a condition of this General Order.
-Water Code section 13267 states, in part:

-"(b)(1) In conducting an investigation specified in subdivision (a), the regional board may require that any person who has discharged, discharges, or is suspected of having discharged or discharging, or who proposes to discharge waste within its region, or any citizen or domiciliary, or political agency or entity of this state who has discharged, discharges, or is suspected of having discharged or discharging, or who proposes to discharge, waste outside of its region that could affect the quality of waters within its region shall furnish, under penalty of perjury, technical or monitoring program reports which the regional board requires.
-The burden, including costs, of these reports shall bear a reasonable relationship to the need for the report and the benefits to be obtained from the reports.
-In requiring those reports, the regional board shall provide the person with a written explanation with regard to the need for the reports, and shall identify the evidence that supports requiring that person to provide the reports."

-The technical reports required by this General Order, the Notice of Applicability (NOA), and the monitoring and reporting program (MRP) are necessary to ensure compliance with this General Order.
-The burden and cost of the reports are reasonable and consistent with the interest of the state in protecting water quality.
-Failure to furnish the reports by the due date or falsifying information in the reports is a misdemeanor that may result in assessment of civil liabilities against the Discharger.

-Dischargers authorized under this General Order are classified into regulatory tiers based on the total volume of process water discharged annually from the winery prior to treatment, e.g., discharged to a pond, land application area (LAA), or subsurface disposal system (Table 1).
+Dischargers authorized under this General Order are classified into regulatory tiers based on the permitted annual facility process water design flow, which is the total volume of process water that may be discharged from the winery, including process water generated from outdoor processing areas, and measured prior to treatment, e.g., before discharged to a pond, land application area (LAA), or subsurface disposal system (Table 1).
+The annual total process water discharge flow (i.e., winery effluent flow) shall not exceed the permitted design flow stated in the facility Notice of Applicability (NOA).
 The application requirements, fees, and monitoring and reporting requirements are connected to, and commensurate with, the complexity of the discharge regulated under each tier.

 Table 1.
 Tier Determination